Gongsta/vSLAM-py/README.md

 I will be benchmarking against the [fr1/desk]() dataset.

-2024-05-24: Trying to use keyframes and local mapping.
+2024-05-24 to 2024-05-28: Trying to use keyframes and local mapping, based on ideas from PTAM and ORB-SLAM.
+God this isn't that hard theoretically, but painfully tedious to implement.

+Use dbow, a bag of words library with pretrained images from the TUM dataset.
+This will be used to match the current frame to the keyframes.
+If the current frame is not matched to any keyframes, it will be added as a new keyframe.

+This doesn't work well...sunk cost fallacy.
+I think I should stop here.
+I should have stopped at 14cm RMSE.

 2024-05-23:  I was not strict with filtering bad matches between frames.
 Trying a few configurations, and `cv2.findHomography` to filter out outliers.
 Thanks Kj!
-Found best one to be 0.7 lowe's ratio threshold and cv2.findHomography to filter out outliers. improvement to ~0.14 RMSE!
+Found best one to be 0.7 lowe's ratio threshold and cv2.findHomography to filter out outliers. improvement to **~0.14m** RMSE!

 Filtering out the matches, taking only the top matches also helps a lot with computation time.
-I am taking **filtering top 800 matches, 0.7 lowe's ratio threshold, and cv2.findHomography outlier rejection** as the best configuration.
+I am taking **no filtering, 0.7 lowe's ratio threshold, and cv2.findHomography outlier rejection** as the best configuration.

 Some results below (*note: measurements are flaky, sometimes I get better results with more matches, sometimes with less*):